 - Parrots swoop by in an indoor flight room.

-The Zoo has undergone a lot of improvements lately.
-In 2006, a $53 million eco-friendly Asia Trial opened to rave reviews, expanding outdoor habitats for sloth bears, fishing cats, red pandas, clouded leopards, Asian small-clawed otters and, of course, the giant pandas.
+The Zoo has undergone a lot of improvements.
+In 2006, a $53 million eco-friendly Asia Trial opened to rave reviews, expanding outdoor habitats for sloth bears, fishing cats, red pandas, clouded leopards, and Asian small-clawed otters.
+There was a complete renovation of the American Trail exhibit in 2012, completion of the Elephant Trails exhibit in 2013 , and a re-design of the Zoo’s historic Bird House exhibit in 2023.

 For more, visit www.nationalzoo.si.edu